rub3n2000/CaseExperis/Readme.md

+# Case Experis
-This Project Was Completed For Tidsbanken AS
+#### This Project Was Completed For Tidsbanken AS

-It is a vacation planner.
+Case Experis is a vacation planner.

-User's usually (employees) added by an admin and handed their user info, can request to take a vacation on a set of days.
+User's usually *(employees)* added by an admin and handed their user info, can request to take a vacation on a set of days.

-The admin can accept or deny vacation requests, as well as add notes to the vacations, or set up vacation embargoes (periods of time where you wont be allowed to request a vacation).
+The admin can accept or deny vacation requests, as well as add notes to the vacations, or set up vacation embargoes *(periods of time where you wont be allowed to request a vacation).*

 The frontpage shows all accepted vacations.
 If it's empty navigate to 9th of april 2020 to see